qubenix/guides/qubes-r4/whonix-14/split-joinmarket.md

 ## I. Create VMs

-### A. Clone Whonix TemplateVM and install packages.
+### A. Clone Whonix TemplateVM and install dependencies.

 1. In a `dom0` terminal, clone a Whonix workstation TemplateVM and launch a terminal.